clux/facemaulers/east/acropolis.md

 If they trigger the alarm on the way in:
 - Arklem comes in, as they watch

+50ft tall, 30above platform

 ##### Arklem Start
 - **enters with armor of agathys active**
 - "you three have been quite the nuisance"
 - "but as you'll soon learn, i only need one life to take care of you, particularly with my little friend here."
-- "like you, he came a long way"
+- "i hope you recognise him, he came a long way for this"
 - **casts bifurcate: mirror image, freedom of movement**
 - **summons a small tiny helper, moves in right**
+- "as you can see he's fully turned"

+Will target for a while, but if nothing happen dragon will claw up north.
+Fight until it's scary.

 ##### Dragon
 16d10 LG